Picture of couple happy together

 Being positive doesn’t mean you have to be happy all the time.
 It also doesn’t mean you have to hide when you’re feeling down or when something is bothering you.

-Constant negativity can drag any relationship down.
+Chronic negativity can drag any relationship down.
 Choose to carry a positive attitude as often as possible while still being honest and true, and you’ll both feel more comfortable expressing your needs and wants without worrying about negative consequences.
 Try to focus on the good things in your partner and in your relationship.
-Even if you’re unhappy and want aspects of your relationship to improving, focusing on your strengths as a couple can help boost morale and make it easier to work on challenges collaboratively.
+Even if you’re unhappy and want aspects of your relationship to improve, focusing on your strengths as a couple can help boost morale and make it easier to work on challenges collaboratively.

 Bottom Line

-In the meantime, use these tips to get started and evoke positive change.
-It’s easy to blame our partner for all the problems in the relationship, and while they may need to change, it’s easiest to start with ourselves.
+It’s easy to blame our partner for all the problems in the relationship, and while they may need to change, it’s easiest to lead by example.
 Positive change is often contagious, too.

 Share this story!